 Posters MUST conform to the following guidelines:

 - concern paediatric infectious disease or paediatric immunology

 - contain original observations that have not been previously published

 - only contain data and images collected with appropriate consent and, if required, ethical approval

 - can be in the format of clinical/epidemiological observational or trial data, audit data, laboratory analysis or case report

 Delegates will be able to contact the authors to ask questions and comment via a facility within the course App.

 Posters must be submitted in the form of a PDF by 9am on Monday 27 May 2019 in order to be included in the App.
 The document size limit is 10MB.

 We will acknowledge receipt of your email.
-If you do not hear from us within 10 days please contact us.
+If haven't heard from us within 10 days please get in touch.